corpbob/openshift_nfs_ansible/README.md

 ```
 git clone https://github.com/corpbob/openshift_nfs_ansible.git
 ```

+2. Copy the "hosts" file in the project openshift_ansible_vagrant to this directory. *Please see prerequisite above*

-2. Edit the file nfs_pvc.yml.
+3. Edit the file nfs_pvc.yml.
 Modify the variable max_pv to a value you want.
 The default is 2.

-3. Run the ansible-playbook
+4. Run the ansible-playbook

 ```
 ansible-playbook -i hosts nfs_pvc.yml